unfoldtoolbox/UnfoldMakie.jl/docs/src/how_to/mult_vis_in_fig.md

 f
 ```

-By using the data from the tutorials we can create a big image with every type of plot.
+Using the data from the tutorials, we can create a large image with any type of plot.

-With so many plots at once it's incentivised to set a fixed resolution in your figure to order the plots evenly (Code below).
+With so many plots at once, it's tempting to set a fixed resolution in your image to order the plots evenly (code below).

 ```@example main